Paris778/Distributed-Computing-Auctioning-System/README.md

 ## How to set up

-- Requires JGroups to be installed on your system and to be in your system environment variables.
+- Requires JGroups to be installed on your system and  be in your system environment variables.

 ```bash
 RunProject.bat  # Runs Server